johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/ReadMe.md

 The second layer is responsible for downsizing the image feature maps, so the width and height of the feature map are reduced by a factor of 2 (e.g., from $416 \times 416$ to $208 \times 208$).
 This reduces the computational cost and memory usage in subsequent layers.
 Smaller feature maps mean fewer calculations and less data to process.
 Each pixel in the downsampled feature map corresponds to a larger region in the original image and this allows the network to "see" larger parts of the image at higher levels, which helps in understanding more abstract and global features.
 Lower-level layers capture fine details, while downsampled layers focus on more abstract, high-level features.
 Object detection benefits from both local fine-grained details (e.g., edges, textures) and higher-level features (e.g., shapes, patterns).

-YOLO predicts objects at multiple scales.
+As we indicated earlier YOLO predicts objects at multiple scales (FPN-style architecture).
 Downsampling creates multi-scale feature maps that enable the network to detect both small and large objects effectively.
 Smaller objects might be detected in earlier layers (finer resolution), while larger objects are detected in later layers (coarser resolution).
 Reducing the dimensions reduces the number of parameters in subsequent layers and this process also helps prevent overfitting, especially when training with limited data.

 ### Third Layer